syncfusion-content/wpf-docs/wpf/SfBarcode/Barcode-Symbols.md

 The last seven characters of Code Sets A and B (character values 96 - 102) and the last three characters of Code Set C (character values 100 - 102) are special non-data characters with no ASCII character equivalents, which have particular significance to the bar code reading device.

-> Note: When you specify that the data must be encoded by using Char Set C, then the number of characters after it must be even.
+N> When you specify that the data must be encoded by using Char Set C, then the number of characters after it must be even.